oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-oracle-db-service/README.md

 **Note**: To create a Fusion Middleware domain image, the domain-in-image model needs a public database URL as an `rcuDatabaseURL` parameter.

-## Stop an Oracle database service in a Kubernetes cluster
+## Stop an Oracle Database service in a Kubernetes cluster

-Use this script to stop the Oracle DB service you created using the `start-db-service.sh` script.
+Use this script to stop the Oracle Database service you created using the `start-db-service.sh` script.

 ```
 $ ./stop-db-service.sh